 While you run your business, make sure to build your business credit.
 Try to apply for business credit cards and small loans, then pay on time.
 That’s a simple way to show your creditworthiness to banks and lenders.

 If your creditors grant you credit lines, accept them to build your credit history even further.
-An excellent credit score allows you to gain more access to low-cost capital from a lender that allows you to grow your business.
+An excellent credit score allows you to gain more access to low-cost capital from a lender like Kabbage, which allows you to grow your business.

 Hiring an accountant to help you with bookkeeping will be helpful too.
 An exceptional accountant can help keep your books to minimize tax liability and make it more attractive to lenders.